 This signature requires you to either go somewhere in person to fill out the ITIN application or you have to wait for the application to be sent to you in the mail, fill it out, and send it back in.
 Depending on where you live and what type of mailing options you have, this is something that can take a while.

 The other big mistake is when people forget to sign the ITIN application and it has to come back just for the signature.
 The time it takes for the application to go between you and the IRS is the biggest reason why individuals are encouraged to apply for this number before tax season.

 This gives you plenty of time to deal with any problems and receive your ITIN number before tax season arrives.

 For the same reasons, if you can hire someone to apply for your ITIN for you, you will eliminate all of the problems with the signature and potential errors.
 Besides, you’ll be confident enough about the fact that you know everything related to how to get an ITIN number.

 I provide these services for many clients, and I’m happy to help you.
-Just email me at email@example.com to get started.
+You can apply for your ITIN here.

 Does a Taxpayer Have To Answer The “Entry Date in the U.S.” Question on the W-7?

 Box 6d on the W-7 form, “Entry date in the U.S.,” can make some taxpayers who entered the U.S. without documentation a bit hesitant.
 However, the entry date is needed where the taxpayer is applying for the ITIN as a “resident” for tax purposes.
 By using the entry date, the IRS can determine if the person passes the Substantial Presence Test for “resident alien” status for tax purposes.